 Many surfers compare having this wetsuit to getting a Tesla Model X with Holden badges.
 It may not have the sexiest details, but it lets you move, fly, and glide across waters with no worries.
 The Xcel Drylock 3/2 Wetsuit is ideal for anyone who wants a suit for warmth and flexibility.

 It has a thermal lining seamed with liquid tape to provide a good fit and neat touch.
 The magnetic zipper is excellent at keeping flushes out.
 This is the same protection you’ll expect from other vital parts of this wetsuit, such as the wrist with its wrist donuts and ankles with their Nexskin ankle seals.

 |Back knee flex grooves to protect against bunching||More expensive than most brands|

 5. O’Neill Women’s Reactor 3/2mm Back Zip Full Wetsuit

 - Zipper design: Back zip

 - Suitable temperatures: 60 to 64 F (16 to 18 C)

 The second O’Neill wetsuit in this list, the Reactor 3/2 Wetsuit, gives you several seasons of excellent service when treated with care and regular maintenance.
 That includes rinsing with fresh water after every use.

-The Reactor Wetsuit is one of the most comfortable and best-fitting wetsuits in the market today.
-Its supple neoprene with 3/2 configuration is designed for arms and legs’ flexibility.
-It feels so flexible that it acts as if it is your second skin.
+The Reactor Wetsuit is one of the most comfortable and best-fitting wetsuits on the market today.
+Its supple neoprene with a 3/2 configuration is designed for arm and leg flexibility.
+It feels so flexible that it acts like your second skin.
 That also describes just how straightforward it is to slip on without restrictions.